-Funds on deposit in a trust's bank accounts and the backup servicer account will be invested or reinvested by an indenture trustee in eligible investments selected by and as directed in writing by the servicer or if the servicer fails to provide written direction, will be invested or reinvested by the related indenture trustee in eligible investments specified in paragraph (d) above although the indenture trustee will not be liable for the selection of, or any loss arising from such investment in, any eligible investments.
-All such eligible investments will be held or controlled by the indenture trustee for the benefit of the related noteholders, any related swap counterparties and the related certificateholders, as applicable.
+Funds on deposit in a trust bank account and the backup servicer account will be invested or reinvested by an indenture trustee in eligible investments selected by and as directed in writing by the servicer or if the servicer fails to provide written direction, will be invested or reinvested by the related indenture trustee in eligible investments specified in paragraph (d) above although the indenture trustee will not be liable for the selection of, or any loss arising from such investment in, any eligible investments.
+All such eligible investments will be held or controlled by the indenture trustee for the benefit of the related noteholders, any related swap counterparties, any related backup servicer (with respect to the backup servicer account investments only) and the related certificateholders, as applicable.

-Each indenture trustee will possess or control all right, title and interest in all funds on deposit from time to time in the related trust's bank accounts and any backup servicer account and in all proceeds thereof (including all income thereon).
-The trust's bank accounts will be under the sole dominion and control of an indenture trustee for the benefit of the related noteholders, any related swap counterparties and the related certificateholders, as applicable.
-Only the servicer and an indenture trustee will have access to the cash balances on deposit in the trust's bank accounts and any backup servicer account.
-Each of the servicer, the depositor, the related trustee and indenture trustee will make deposits to one or more of the trust's bank accounts and/or any backup servicer account.
-The servicer will make calculations and decisions regarding the transfer and disbursement of cash flows and there will not otherwise be any independent verification of the activity in the applicable trust's bank accounts or the activity in any backup servicer account, other than to the limited extent addressed in the annual officer's certificate of the servicer and the accountants' report, each as described under "Servicer-Evidence as to Compliance."
+Each indenture trustee will possess or control all right, title and interest in all funds on deposit from time to time in the related trust bank accounts and any backup servicer account and in all proceeds thereof (including all income thereon).
+The trust bank accounts and the backup servicer account will be under the sole dominion and control of an indenture trustee for the benefit of the related noteholders, any related swap counterparties, any related backup servicer (with respect to the backup servicer account only) and the related certificateholders (with respect to the trust bank accounts only, but excluding the note distribution account).
+Only the servicer and an indenture trustee will have access to the cash balances on deposit in the trust bank accounts and any backup servicer account.
+Each of the servicer, the depositor, the related trustee and indenture trustee will make deposits to one or more of the trust bank accounts and/or any backup servicer account.
+The servicer will make calculations and decisions regarding the transfer and disbursement of cash flows and there will not otherwise be any independent verification of the activity in the applicable trust bank accounts or the activity in any backup servicer account, other than to the limited extent addressed in the annual officer's certificate of the servicer and the accountants' report, each as described under "Servicer-Evidence as to Compliance."

-In the unlikely event of defaults on investments made in a trust's bank accounts or a backup servicer account, investors in the securities could experience losses or payment delays.
+In the unlikely event of defaults on investments made in trust bank accounts or a backup servicer account, investors in the securities could experience losses or payment delays.
 Earnings from these investments, net of losses and investment expenses, will be deposited in the applicable collection account on each payment date and treated as collections on the related receivables.

-Each trust's bank accounts and each backup servicer account will be maintained in one of the following forms:
+Each trust bank account and each backup servicer account will be maintained in one of the following forms: